 By adjusting the settings on the monitor’s keypad, you also calibrate it without knowing the approximate standard value for this model.
 So, the results will be mediated and will depend on your vision and perception “by eye”.
 Monitor calibration ensures maximum accuracy of colors, brightness, contrast and black levels.

 This is a simple manual or semi-automated process of calibrating Adobe RGB monitors and sRGB models.
 Factory color calibration is only built into high-quality panels with a premium price tag.
-But the majority of monitors may be calibrated by regular users at home in three ways.
+No matter whether you use the cheapest or the best touch screen monitor, you can calibrate it at home in three ways.

 Windows and Mac OS have utilities that can help you adjust various calibration settings that are limited by the display type and model.
 Before you perform monitor color calibration, place the monitor in an environment with moderate neutral lighting, where direct natural or artificial light won’t result in glare.

 Ensure that the monitor is turned on for at least half an hour to warm up properly, and clean its surface from dirt with a special screen cleaner.
 By default, your monitor should display the image with the highest possible resolution required for calibration.
 If necessary, change it to the suggested resolution:

 I wouldn’t recommend this method to users for whom the monitor is a significant part of the job, and for high-performance 4K monitors with advanced settings.